fukien/casmm/README.md

-# AMS Paper
+# Taming Multi-Dimensional Skew in Sparse Matrix Multiplication with Contention-Aware Scheduling

-This repository contains the artifact for the paper *AMS Paper*.
+This repository contains the source code for the paper *Taming Multi-Dimensional Skew in Sparse Matrix Multiplication with Contention-Aware Schedulingr*.

 ---